cepdnaclk/e19-co227-digital-signage-content-management-system/README.md

 ## Our Ensemble of Technology 🎭

-- Frontend: HTML, CSS, and JavaScript (Vue.js for dynamic enchantments)
+- Frontend: PHP, for dynamic enchantments
 - Backend: PHP, the conductor of the orchestra
 - Database: MySQL, the keeper of our chronicles